 My paywalled content can’t be indexed by search engines or AI.
 Substack has a setting that prevents search engines from crawling my content and stops AI from being trained on it.
 Below I share more information about how search engines & AI impact writers.
 Once you read that info, I hope you’ll understand why I don’t want to participate in that process.

 I want to share my recipes with people, not machines.
 Paywalled content lets me create recipes for people who value good food and want to connect with other food lovers.
-I can focus on the recipes my family loves without worrying about algorithms or AI, instead focusing on high-quality recipes I know you’ll love.
+I can focus on the recipes my family loves without worrying about algorithms or AI.

 No ads.
 While traditional food blogs generate revenue through ads, on Substack there are no ads.
 This means you’ll have a clutter-free experience without a bunch of ad companies trying to collect information about you.
 Confession: I also don’t like having ads sprinkled throughout my content, so “no ads” is a win-win for both of us.